 Please note that we will not investigate false positive results for the fetal RHD screening test.
-The IBTS will retest the archive plasma sample (if available) to confirm genotype.
-Errors (other than false positive cases) will be investigated as a quality incident in the IBTS quality management system and if error in procedure is identified, corrective and preventative actions will be put into place.
+The IBTS will re-test the archive plasma sample (if available) to confirm genotype.
+Errors (other than false positive cases) will be investigated and if an error in procedure is identified, corrective and preventative actions will be put into place.
 The user will be notified of the findings and any recommended further action.